SaieshKoul/LIT_Assignment/README.md

 # React + Vite

+The project uses vite.
+So vite should be properly installed and configured to run the project.

 To run the code, use the npm run dev command in the terminal.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.